Arakan Nature Lodge, a comprehensive review

 The safeguarding of the lodge’s unspoilt grounds with an emphasis on nature preservation: Only five trees were cut down during the build, which Ueli still feels guilty about to this day.

-Arakan Nature Lodge’s accommodation blends harmoniously with its natural surrounds
+Arakan Nature Lodge’s accommodation blends harmoniously with its natural surrounds.

 Engaging with respectful investments and poverty alleviation initiatives in Rakhine State: From the carpenters to the cooks, a large percentage of the money you spend at Arakan Nature Lodge ends up in the hands of the Zikhone village residents.